IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 ``T_max``       maximum temperature                                                     K
 =============== ======================================================================= ==========

-A truncated example of the main json parameter file is give below to show the form for basic parameters::
+A truncated example of the main json parameter file is given below to show the form for basic parameters::

     {